USEPA/CRACMM/sphinx/README.md

 ### `mkdir ../utilities/output`
 Creates a directory for Jupyter Notebook output files to be temporarily stored while the notebooks are executed during the `sphinx-build` command.
 The files put here are not needed and this directory is deleted after the `sphinx-build` command is completed.

-### `python3 duplicate_index.py`
+### `cp ../index.md ../index_duplicate.md`
 Makes a duplicate of `index.md` called `index_duplicate.md`.
-The duplicate that is created does not contain the Sphinx `toctree` directives that are in the original file. `index_duplicate.md` is included in the main `toctree` of `index.md`, allowing the user to access a copy of the landing page from the left navbar.
+The duplicate that is created does not contain the Sphinx `toctree` directives that are added by the next command to `index.md`. `index_duplicate.md` is included in the main `toctree` of `index.md`, allowing the user to access a copy of the landing page from the left navbar.
 There may be other ways of adding the landing page to the main `toctree`, but this seemed like a simple solution.

+### `python3 python_scripts/add_toctree.py`
+This script takes the original `index.md` file and adds a series of Sphinx `toctree` directives to the bottom of it.
+This serves as the global navbar for the website.
+It adds the `toctree` directives from the file `toctree.txt`, which stores the `toctree` information so that `index.md` dosent have to.
+This allows `index.md` to appear as a regular markdown file while in the GitHub repository, but it can live up to its full potential of defining the global navbar on the website.

 ### `sphinx-build .. ../docs`
 Builds HTML files based on markdown files.
 This is where Sphinx actually operates on the CRACMM repository.
 It takes input from the root directory of the repsoitory (hense the `..`, which is the relative path to the root directory from the `sphinx` directory) and produces output HTML files in the docs directory (hense the `../docs`, which is the relative path to the `docs` directory from the `sphinx` directory).
 For more information on the `sphinx-build` command, click [here](https://www.sphinx-doc.org/en/master/usage/quickstart.html#running-the-build).

+### `python3 python_scripts/delete_toctree.py`
+This script overwrites index.md and does not add the `toctree` directives back into it so it can just be a regular markdown file in the GitHub repository.
+No ugly Sphinx directives on CRACMM's markdown!

 ### `touch ../docs/.nojekyll`
 Creates a `.nojekyll` file in the `docs` directory.
 This is an empty file that tells GitHub Pages that all the HTML styling has been done already and it does not need to go through extra steps to format to jekyll style.
 If this file is not added to the `docs` directory, the website styling created by Sphinx will not function.